 Solar Array and Maximum Power Point Tracking (MPPT)

 Team Lead: Silvia Arzate

-The solar array team is responsible to produce the array that will be powering BeVolt.
-The array is an integration of the subarrays.
+The Solar Array team is responsible to produce the array that will be powering BeVolt.
 Each subarray is made-out of different sizes of modules according to the shape of BeVolt top surface body.
-Array team carefully assemble each module following a process that includes but is not limited to testing, soldering, and laminating certain number of Sunpower solar cells.
-The cells are laid in series to output the most power out of each module.
-Each module is interconnected is series with other modules to form a subarray after the process is completed and each one has been tested and satisfactorily provided the expected power.
+The Array team carefully assembles each module following a process that includes testing, soldering, and laminating certain number of Sunpower solar cells in a series that maximizes the output the from each module.

 Team Lead: Kaleb Todd

-BeVolt utilize lithium-ion cells to form a high voltage battery pack that supplies the power needed to run the vehicle.
-Battery Team test and designs charging electronics, battery pack, and power delivery electronics.
-We test a great deal of cells in order to maximize their expected performance and durability.
+BeVolt utilizes a high voltage battery pack, made of lithium-ion cells, to supply the power needed to run the vehicle.
+The Battery Team tests and designs charging electronics, the battery pack, power delivery electronics, and different cell configurations in order to maximize expected performance and durability.
 This is also a large factor in the make and model of batteries we use.
 The power electronics we research help maintain several different bus voltages and promise a continuous source for the remainder of the car’s devices.

 Battery Protection System (BPS)

 Team Lead: Richard Li